Causevest/archive/scripts/tinycoin/helper/ReadMe.md

                                    Update Miner Address button updates the miner address and displays new value - "update_miner_address" API call

 ##### Peers Tab: Displays the peer operations
+		Format button: Arranges the peers; one peer per line Clear button: Clears the content of peers list
-		Get Peers button: Displays the current peers in the Peers text area. - "peers" API call Add Peers button: Clears the current list of peers and creates new peers. - "add_peers" API call New peers are to be entered in New Peers box one peer per line Append Peers button: Append Peers button: Adds new peers to the current list of peers. - "append_peers" API call New peers are to be entered in New Peers box one peer per line Detect Peers button: Adds peers of all current peers to current peer list. - "connect_to_peers_of_peers" API call
+		Get button: Displays the current peers in the Peers text area. - "peers" API call Add button: Adds list of peers replacing existing peers, if any. - "add_peers" API call Append button: Adds peers to the current list of peers. - "append_peers" API call Detect button: Adds peers of all current peers to current peer list. - "connect_to_peers_of_peers" API call

-		Peers button: Arranges the peers; one peer per line

 ##### Transaction Tab: Makes a transaction
-		Perform Transaction button: Makes a transaction. - "transaction" API call The added new fields are managed internally.
+		Perform Transaction button: Makes a transaction. - "transaction" API call Clear Transaction button: Clears the contents of transaction fields.

-##### Other Operations: Facilitates all the remaining operations.
+##### Other Operations Tab: Facilitates all the remaining operations.
 		Perform Mine button: "mine" API call
 		Perform Consensus: "consensus" API call
 		All Blocks: "blocks" API call

+##### Coins: Displays coins earned due to mining, spent in transaction and current balance of coins.
+##### TODO: Fetch these values from server side.
+Currently no info is maintained at server.
+Hence, if page is refreshed, values will be out of sync.

 ##### Results: Shows the results of API calls.